In the Beginning

 She’s seen real hardship, one of which is attested to by the foot-long scar stretching from her back to her stomach where the doctors opened her six-year-old self up and broke apart her ribs so that they could get to her heart and rebuild her aorta.
 Many of her other hardships come from growing up poor in Mississippi, a state that still refuses federal help for entirely political reasons.
 Others are associated with her chromosomes.

-Turners syndrome is a condition that happens when one of the two X sex chromosomes in a female is either broken or entirely missing.
-In her case, it was a complete deletion.
-She was told over and over growing up that she would never have children, so we knew what we were getting into when we started out, but putting that decision on the back of a 19 year old child isn’t what I’d consider responsible.
+Turners syndrome is a condition caused when one of the two X sex chromosomes in a female is either broken or entirely missing.
+In her case, it was bad enough that she was told over and over growing up that she would never have children.
+The pregnancy test said different, at least until the miscarriage.
+That whole story repeated three times, the third one almost leading to her death in downtown DC.
+I left Bolling AFB that night and found her with the help of a Blackberry PlayBook and a disregard for traffic laws.